aws-samples/aws-analytics-reference-architecture/doc/content/index.md

-The AWS Analytics Reference Architecture is a set of modular analytics solutions put together as an end-to-end example.
+The AWS Analytics Reference Architecture is a set of analytics solutions put together as end-to-end examples.
-It can be used by AWS customers to help them implement analytics solution on AWS platform.
-The example solution regroups AWS best practices for designing, implementing and operating analytics platform through different purpose-built patterns answering common requirements and solving common challenges.
+It regroups AWS best practices for designing, implementing, and operating analytics platforms through different purpose-built patterns, handling common requirements, and solving customers' challenges.

-The AWS Analytics Reference Architecture explain the journey of a fake company, MyStore Inc., into implementing its data platform solution.
+The AWS native reference architecture explain the journey of a fake company, MyStore Inc., into implementing its data platform solution with AWS products and services.

 ## Business story